Stabbing Pairwise Intersecting Disks by Five Points: Introduction

 Let $\D$ be a set of $n$ disks in the plane.
 If every \emph{three} disks in $\D$ intersect, then Helly's theorem shows that the whole intersection $\bigcap\D$ of $\D$ is nonempty~\cite{Helly23,Helly30,Radon21}.
-In other words, there is a single point $p$ that lies in all disks of $\D$, i.e., $p$ \emph{stabs} $\D$.
-More generally, when we know only that every \emph{pair of} disks in $\D$ intersect, there must be a point set $P$ of constant size such that each disk in $\D$ contains at least one point in $P$.
-It is fairly easy to give an upper bound on the size of $P$, but for some time, the exact bound remained elusive.
-Eventually, in July 1956 at an Oberwolfach seminar, Danzer presented the answer: four points are always sufficient and sometimes necessary to stab any finite set of pairwise intersecting disks in the plane (see~\cite{Danzer86}).
+In other words, there is a single point $p$ that lies in all disks of $\D$, that is, $p$ \emph{stabs} $\D$.
+More generally, when we know only that every \emph{pair} of disks in $\D$ intersect, there must be a point set $P$ of constant size such that each disk in $\D$ contains at least one point in $P$ -- the minimum cardinality of $P$ is the \emph{stabbing number} of $\D$.
+It is indeed not surprising that $\D$ can be stabbed by a constant number of points, but for some time, the exact bound remained elusive.
+Eventually, in July 1956 at an Oberwolfach seminar, Danzer presented the answer: four points are always sufficient and sometimes necessary to stab any finite set of pairwise intersecting disks in the plane.
 Danzer was not satisfied with his original argument, so he never formally published it.
 In 1986, he presented a new proof~\cite{Danzer86}.
 Previously, in 1981, \Stacho had already given an alternative proof~\cite{Stacho81}, building on a previous construction of five stabbing points~\cite{Stacho65}.
 This line of work was motivated by a result of Hadwiger and Debrunner, who showed that three points suffice to stab any finite set of pairwise intersecting \emph{unit} disks~\cite{HadwigerDe55}.
 In later work, these results were significantly generalized and extended, culminating in the celebrated $(p, q)$-theorem that was proven by Alon and Kleitman in 1992~\cite{AlonKl92}.
 See also a recent paper by Dumitrescu and Jiang that studies generalizations of the stabbing problem for translates and homothets of a convex body~\cite{DumitrescuJi11}.